X4MU-L/month2-week5-assignment/README.md

 # Month 2 Week 5 DevOps Assignment - Core Banking Infrastructure as Code

 Welcome to the Month 2 Week 5 Assignment!
 This is a hands-on project focused on Infrastructure as Code (IaC) using Terraform and Ansible.
-Buckle up, because we're about to dive deep into the world of automated infrastructure management!.This is a mini 😭 not-so-mini project where we harness the power of AWS to set up a Virtual Private Cloud (VPC) and deploy a Node.js application.
+This is a mini 😭 not-so-mini project where we harness the power of AWS to set up a Virtual Private Cloud (VPC) and deploy a Node.js application.
 Buckle up, because we're diving into the world of cloud infrastructure, automation, and deployment!

 ## Project Overview